F Gregory Brown

-Frederic Gregory Brown was an artist and designer born in London in 1887, and died in 1941.
+Frederic Gregory Brown RBA (4 January 1887- 5 March 1941) was an English artist and designer.
+A founding member of the Design and Industries Association, he is best known for his advertising posters for the London Underground.
 He signed his works F Gregory Brown or Gregory Brown.
+His use of flat colour in his posters made him a big influencer on artists of his generation.

+History

+Brown was born in Islington on 4 January 1887.
 His father was the art master John Terrell Brown, and he initially completed an apprenticeship in metal work when he left school.
 After completing his apprenticeship he started out by making art metalwork, and in 1915 he was a founding member of the Design and Industries Association.

 In 1914, Gregory started to design posters for London Underground, which he continued to do until 1940 producing over 70 designs.
-In 1915, he produced the front cover illustration for: IN HOC VINCE The story of A Red Cross Flag, by Florence L. Barclay; He expanded his clientele working with business such as the Empire marketing board, Railway Companies, ICI, Witney Blankets and department stores Bobby & Co. and Derry & Toms.
+In 1915, he produced the front cover illustration for: IN HOC VINCE The story of A Red Cross Flag, by Florence L. Barclay.
+Brown started working for furniture fabric manufacturer William Foxton Ltd during the 1920s, creating many designs.
+In 1922, he was commissioned to produce an artwork for Queen Mary's Dolls' House.
+Brown further expanded his clientele by working with businesses such as the Empire marketing board, National Railway Companies, ICI, Witney Blankets and department stores Bobby & Co. and Derry & Toms.
+His works were regularly reviewed favourably in publications Commercial Art and Gebrauchsgraphik during the 1920s and 30s, while in 1927 the Yorkshire Evening Post was advising it's readers to decorate their newly-built suburban homes with the latest Gregory Brown designs cheaply acquired from the railway companies and cut down for framing.

-In 1925, he won Gold Medal at the Paris Exhibition of Decorative Arts for his textile designs and continued to paint pictures in his unique style.